June 21, 2019 | Purdue University Global

 There were 634,400 medical assistants employed in the U.S. in 2016, and the number of jobs is trending up.
 In fact, the BLS reports that employment of medical assistants is projected to grow 29% from 2016 to 2026, which is much faster than the average for all occupations.* Let’s look closer at the role and how you can prepare to become one.

 As a medical assistant, you’ll work hands-on with patients and assist physicians with routine clinical work.
 Medical assistants work in physicians’ offices and other health care facilities.
 Depending on the location, specialty, and size of the practice, a medical assistant’s duties might include:

 - Preparing blood and fluid samples for laboratory tests

-- Assisting physicians with exams and injections as permitted by law
+- Assisting physicians with exams

 As a medical assistant, you can choose a certain path and apply for positions that are explicitly clinical or administrative, or within specific disciplines of health care, such as becoming an ophthalmic or optometric (eye care) assistant.

 What Is the Usual Work Schedule of a Medical Assistant?

 Medical assistants usually work 8:00 am to 5:00 pm, Monday through Friday.
 You may be required to work evenings and weekends, and extended hours may be necessary in some ambulatory care settings.

 What Can You Wear to Work?